Yard with Lunatics: Background

 Though Goya had to that point been preoccupied with commissioned portraits of royalty and noblemen, this work is one of a dozen small-scale, dark images he produced independently.
 Uncommissioned, it was one of the first of Goya's mid-1790s cabinet paintings, in which his earlier search for ideal beauty gave way to an examination of the relationship between naturalism and fantasy that would preoccupy him for the rest of his career.
 He was undergoing a nervous breakdown and entering prolonged physical illness, and admitted that the series was created to reflect his own self-doubt, anxiety and fear that he himself was going mad.
 Goya wrote that the works served "to occupy my imagination, tormented as it is by contemplation of my sufferings."
 The series, he said, consisted of pictures which "normally find no place in commissioned works."

 To art historian Arthur Danto, Yard with Lunatics marks a point in Goya's career where he moves from "a world in which there are no shadows to one in which there is no light".
 The work is often compared to more mature but equally bleak Madhouse of 1812–19.
-It has been described as a "somber vision of human bodies without human reason", as one of Goya's "deeply disturbing visions of sadism and suffering", and a work that marks his progression from a commissioned portraitist to an artist that pursued only his bleak and pitiless view of humanity.
+It has been described as a "somber vision of human bodies without human reason", as one of Goya's "deeply disturbing visions of sadism and suffering", and a work that marks his progression from a commissioned portraitist to an artist who pursued only his bleak and pitiless view of humanity.

 Some historians speculate that Goya's symptoms may indicate prolonged viral encephalitis, and the mixture of tinnitus, imbalance and progressive deafness may be symptoms of Ménière's disease.
 Others claim that he was suffering from mental illness.
 However, these attempts at posthumous diagnosis are purely, and only, speculative and hypothetical.
 Goya's diagnosis remains unknown.
-What is known is that he lived in fear of insanity, and projected his fears and despair into his work.
+What is known is that he lived in fear of insanity and projected his fears and despair into his work.